hwoodall106/fhirsqldemo/README.md

 If you want to load your generated data onto the instance:
  - Edit the directory variable in postall.py to your output folder in the Synthea directory
- - Possibly edit the
+ - Possibly edit the lookback variable if the records were generated more than an hour ago
- - Run
+ - Run postall.py

+Note that you may have to run it twice due to the FHIR Server wanting the hospitalinformation and practitionerinformation bundles first.

+You can now run getjson.py to return the Patient IDs of successfully loaded patients.
+Note that you may have to     pip install requests     to run getjson.py